 Darby’s cast iron techniques were merely a progression from that.
 That is to say, cast iron was cheaper and quicker to make, which is all that Darby had been striving for when he first investigated how the Dutch were doing it before taking those secrets back home to England.

-It Is Not Really a Dutch Oven Unless It Is Made by BK
+It Is Not a Dutch Oven Unless BK makes it

 The company was established in 1851, which makes it one of the oldest in the business.

-As a forerunner in the industry, BK was a pioneer with the introduction of an enamel coating on the inside of the Dutch Oven pot.
+As a forerunner in the industry, BK pioneered the introduction of an enamel coating on the inside of the Dutch Oven pot.

 That breakthrough was first made in 1891.
 Johannes Berk Van Kampen, the company founder’s son, gets all the credit for that development.